The Judgment of Believers

 James reminds us that habitual mercy is the only quality of a man’s soul that sets the standard for God’s treatment of the man himself.
 In the day of judgment, the unmerciful man will receive no mercy, whereas the merciful man will have reason to rejoice, for God will be merciful to him.
 God will be lenient when judging his failings.
 The last statement in verse 13 could be translated, "And glories [or boasts] mercy over judgment."
 James chooses the word "glory" and sets it first to show how triumphant mercy will be.
 Our Lord’s mercy and love will easily be great enough to set aside the strict requirements of justice.
 Where we deserve His wrath, we will see His smile.

-The application James wishes his readers to make is to their treatment of rich and poor.
-If they heed his counsel and gladly receive the poor into their churches, they will be showing mercy and building credit for the day of judgment.
+One application James wishes his readers to make is to their treatment of rich and poor.
+If they heed his counsel and gladly receive into their churches the poor as well as the rich, they will be showing mercy and building credit for the day of judgment.

 Self-Test